ltdatphan/lyrics-scraper/README.md

 python lyrics-scraper.py
 ```
 If you're running it for the first time, it will open a new browswer tab and prompt you to log in.
-Then you will need to grant access to your Spotify Data.
+Then you will need to grant access to your Spotify Account.

-### Disclaimer:
-This script only looks at your currently playing Spotify song and you can revoke its acess any time at spotify.com/account

 After that just play any song on any device and then run the script.
 It will grab the lyrics for that specific song.
 Enjoy :)

+# Disclaimer:
+This script only looks at your currently playing Spotify song and you can revoke its acess any time at spotify.com/account